XabierGallardo/Road-to-Web-Development/Programming Languages/JavaScript/TypeScript/README.md

 }
 ```

-## Explicit, Implicit and more Types
+## Explicit, Implicit and Special Types
 ```ts
 // EXPLICIT TYPE
 // We can strongly type a variable using a colon followed by its type